sentenzo/sentenzo/README.md

   </div>

-  The most remarkable projects are pinned below.
 </details>

+The most remarkable projects are pinned below:

 <!--